Examiner's preliminary report form (before the viva)

 Before the oral examination, each examiner must prepare a preliminary report and bring this to the examination.

-These should be discussed before seeing the candidate to assist in deciding upon the structure of the examination and in identifying specific topics for discussion.
+These should be discussed before seeing the PGR to assist in deciding upon the structure of the examination and in identifying specific topics for discussion.

 Each examiner should read the thesis carefully and independently of the other examiner(s), bearing in mind the criteria for the award of the degree.
 Before the oral examination, each examiner must prepare a preliminary report and bring this to the examination.